P-p-H-d/mlib/README.md

 Move the element pointed by 'it2' (which is an iterator of 'list2') from the list 'list2' to the position just after 'it1' in the list 'list1'.
 After wise, 'it2' points to the next element of 'list2' and 'it1' points to the inserted element in 'list1'.
-If 'it1' is the end position, it inserts it at the first element (just like \_insert\_at).
+If 'it1' is the end position, it inserts it at the back (just like \_insert\_at).

 ##### void name\_splice(name\_t list1, name\_t list2)

 Move all the element of 'list2' into 'list1", moving the last element of 'list2' after the first element of 'list1'.
-After-wise, 'list2' is emptied.
+After-wise, 'list2' remains initialized but is emptied.

 ##### void name\_reverse(name\_t list)